Macrometacorp/docs/docs/streams/kafka_on_gdn/kafka-java-client.md

 ## Maven

-If you use Maven, add the following information to the pom.xml file.
+If you use Maven, then add the following information to the pom.xml file:

 ```
 <!-- in your <properties> block -->